How to outsource the first role safely

 Use 5 weekly numbers: tasks finished, on-time rate, errors, escalations, and owner hours returned.
 Add one note about the SOP: what was missing, confusing, or outdated.
 The review should take 15 minutes and produce one change for next week.

 Gallup's hybrid-work research keeps returning to manager clarity and expectations.
-For outsourced roles, clarity is not a personality trait.
-It is the brief, the examples, the access rules, and the Friday scorecard working together.
-Expand only after the first lane runs cleanly for 2 straight weeks.
+For outsourced roles, clarity comes from the brief and examples, the access rules, and the Friday scorecard.

 How to use this playbook

-For OutsourcedU, the practical next step is to connect the idea back to a role scorecard, SOP, onboarding plan, or weekly scorecard.
-That keeps the content aligned with the broader offshore team system instead of leaving it as general advice.
+The next step is simple: connect the idea to a role scorecard, SOP, onboarding plan, or weekly scorecard.
+That turns the article into a tool you can use.

-Where this fits in the outsourcing system
+Where this fits

-If this topic is active in your business, the next supporting page is Outsourcing Foundations.
-Use that page to connect the article to a broader implementation plan, including outcomes, cadence, quality checks, and management expectations.
+If this topic is active in your business, the next supporting page is Outsourcing foundations.
+Use that page to connect the article to a broader setup plan, including outcomes, rhythm, quality checks, and management expectations.

 FAQ